rounak-das2008/Ecell_Myportfolio/README.md

   1. Biodata and webpage with navigation bar.
   2. An image gallery of our Ecell IIT Kgp.
   3. A countdown timer counting down to Feb 10, 2022.
-  4. An accordian with Empresarrio's FAQs.
+  4. An accordian with Empresario's FAQs.
   5. Sign In and Login modal.
   6. Responsive card layouts of our Professors of 1st sem.